 Participate in the history hunt at the Historic Train Depot

+Another of our favorite Tarpon Springs what to do on a hot summer afternoon!
 For lots of local flavor and history, visit the Historic Train Depot Museum.
 The museum is housed inside an old train depot that was built more than 100 years ago.
 The museum has lots of historical exhibits and artifacts dating to WWI, WWII, and the beginning of the sponge industry.
-The Train Depot Museum is also the Welcome Center and you will find everything you need to know about Tarpon Springs right here.
+The Train Depot Museum is also the Welcome Center and you will find everything you need to explore Tarpon Springs right here.
 Kids will love the History Hunt in the museum and the train memorabilia in the gift shop.
 For learning more about the history and culture of the Greek community, visit Tarpon Springs Heritage Museum located near the Spring Bayou.

 Things to do near Tarpon Springs

-Tarpon Springs has the perfect location of Florida’s Gulf Coast.
+If you have had your fill of Tarpon Springs tourists attractions, then consider a day trip to nearby destinations.
+Tarpon Springs has the perfect location on Florida’s Gulf Coast.
 With Tampa an hour away and Orlando 2.5 hrs away, you can actually make the town your base for exploring the bigger cities.
-Here are some of the best day trip destinations from Tarpon Springs:
+Here are some of the best things to do around Tarpon Springs:

 Visit Busch Gardens theme park in Tampa Bay